 Summer is upon us and it’s time to whip out the popsicle recipes!
-I’ve always loved making popsicles and ever since we bought the Zoku Quick Pop Maker, I’ve been making them more often.
+I’ve always loved making popsicles and ever since we bought the Zoku Quick Pop Maker (Amazon affiliate link), I’ve been making them more often.
 Made too much fruit smoothie?
 Pour it in the Zoku!
 Have leftover coffee?
 In the Zoku it goes!
 Since the machine is so small, we always put it back into the freezer after it’s been washed.
 This way we can make popsicles all the time.

 Lately I’ve been having coconuts on my mind.
 You know Summer = coconuts!
 Makes sense to me…lol.
 Well if you have coconuts on your mind and love matcha, you’ll love my Coconut Matcha Popsicles!
 These pops are vegan, low calorie (only 36 calories each), low carb, and they even give you a little caffeine kick.

-Ingredients: 2 TBSP Two Hills Tea Matcha Coconut Latte, 2 TBSP Trader Joe’s Turbinado Raw Cane Sugar, 1 TBSP Let’s Do Organic Shredded Coconut, and 1 3/4 cups of So Delicious Unsweetened Organic Coconut Milk.
+Ingredients: 2 TBSP Two Hills Tea Matcha Coconut Latte, 2 TBSP Trader Joe’s Turbinado Raw Cane Sugar, 1 TBSP Let’s Do Organic Shredded Coconut (Amazon affiliate link), and 1 3/4 cups of So Delicious Unsweetened Organic Coconut Milk.

 Socha Tea had a great booth that served up speciality tea mocktails all day at Artisanal LA.
 What exactly are mocktails?
 They’re basically non alcoholic party drinks!
 Since I’m not really adrinker, I loved the idea of their mocktail bar.